 - 1) Provides, pursuant to Article I, Section 3 of the California Constitution, the following: - a) The people have the right to instruct their representatives, petition government for redress of grievances, and assemble freely to consult for the common good. - b) The people have the right of access to information concerning the conduct of the people's business, and, therefore, the meetings of public bodies and the writings of public officials and agencies shall be open to public scrutiny. - c) In order to ensure public access to the meetings of public bodies and the writings of public officials and agencies, as specified in b), above, each local agency is required to comply with the California Public Records Act, the Brown Act, and with any subsequent statutory enactment amending either act, enacting a successor act, or amending any successor act that contains findings demonstrating that the statutory enactment furthers the purposes of these constitutional provisions. - 2) Provides, pursuant to the Brown Act, requirements for local agency meetings.
 (GOV §§ 54950 54963) - 3) Authorizes the legislative body of a local agency to use teleconferencing, subject to a number of requirements that include posting agendas at all teleconference locations, identifying each teleconference location in the notice and agenda for the meeting or proceeding, making each teleconference location accessible to the public, and requiring at least a quorum of the members of the legislative body to participate from locations within the boundaries of the territory over which the local agency exercises jurisdiction, as specified.
-[GOV § 54953(b)(3)] - Defines "teleconference" to mean a meeting of a legislative body, the members of which are in different locations, connected by electronic means, through either audio or video, or both.
-[GOV § 54953(j)(6)]

-5) Authorizes, until January 1, 2026, pursuant to provisions of law enacted AB 1855, a community college student body association or any other student-run community college organization to teleconference without meeting all of the teleconferencing requirements of Brown Act (GOV 54953.9)
+[GOV § 54953(b)(3)] - 4) Defines "teleconference" to mean a meeting of a legislative body, the members of which are in different locations, connected by electronic means, through either audio or video, or both.
+[GOV § 54953(j)(6)] - 5) Authorizes, until January 1, 2026, pursuant to provisions of law enacted by SB 411, a neighborhood council in the City of Los Angeles to teleconference without meeting all of the teleconferencing requirements of the Brown Act.
+(GOV § 54953.8)